 American planners also assumed that the Soviet Union would likely collapse militarily before then.
 This left Germany with an eighteen-month window of opportunity.
 By shifting its military priority from the Soviet invasion to mounting a knockout punch against Great Britain before the United States became strong enough to intervene, Germany could forestall an Allied invasion of the continent and refocus its efforts on beating the Soviets.

-But after the sensational attacks from the air at Pearl Harbor and the German blitzkrieg against London, New Englanders were more concerned about bombing raids from Europe.
+But after the sensational attacks from the air at Pearl Harbor and the German blitzkrieg against London, New Englanders were more concerned about bombing raids from Europe than they were about U-boat attacks.

 U.S. Navy officials knew something else was coming.
 British intelligence on Jan.
 12 warned U.S. Navy headquarters that a group of U-boats was headed to Newfoundland and another to the American coast between Portland, Maine, and New York.
 The attacks would begin on Jan.
 13, 1942.

-Admiral Karl Donitz, the capable commander of Hitler’s U-boat fleet, began planning the attacks along the eastern seaboard as soon as Germany declared war on the United States.
+Admiral Karl Donitz, the capable commander of Hitler’s U-boat fleet, began planning the attacks along the eastern seaboard as soon as Germany declared war on the United States in December 1941.
 He called it Operation Paukenschlag, or Drumbeat.

 Donitz thought the U.S. military was ill-prepared and unequipped to fight the well-trained U-boat fleet.
 He was right.